tvrzna/emptty/SAMPLES.md

 # emptty - Samples

 ## \~/.config/emptty or \~/.emptty as init script
-In your .config folder you have to create 'emptty' file or in your home folder you have to create `.emptty` file.
+In your `.config` folder you have to create 'emptty' file or in your home folder you have to create `.emptty` file.

 This variant allows to treat your script in similar way as your `.xinitrc`, however this is common to both Xorg and Wayland.
 The magic option is `Selection=true`.
 You can define your own environmental variables and keep the possibility to select any desktop.

+As it is mentioned in [README](README.md), no `.profile` scripts are sourced by default.
+However following scripts contains few examples, how it could be done inside `emptty` file.

 #### Script
 ```